alectro/SCSScolor/README.md

-# SCSScolor-Harmony
+# SCSScolor
-A SCSS starter to create palettes based on color wheel schemes.
+A SCSS starter to create harmonic color palettes based on color wheel schemes.

 ## How to
 1. Open **scss/colorcalc.scss**.